annieyanghy/si649interactiveproject/README.md

-# idyll-post

-Template for a single Idyll post.
+# How to run the file

 ## Installation

 - Make sure you have `idyll` installed (`npm i -g idyll`).
-  *Note that depending on how npm is installed, you may have to run the above command prefixed with `sudo`.
+  *Note that depending on how npm is installed, you may have to run the above command prefixed with `sudo`.*

 - Clone this repo and run `npm install`.